 Creating an Adoption Hospital Plan: Getting Prepared for Giving Birth

 Giving birth is a major moment in your life.
 We want to make sure you have an adoption hospital plan in place so that you know what to expect and are ready to have your baby.
-It’s important to start thinking about your hospital plan now so that your adoption caseworker, your hospital staff and the adoptive family are up to date on your labor and delivery preferences.
+It’s important to start thinking about your hospital plan now so that your adoption caseworker, your hospital staff, and the adoptive family are up to date on your labor and delivery preferences.

 We know there are a lot of decisions to make as you plan for your baby’s birth.
 At Adoption Choices of Missouri, we are here to help you figure out exactly what you want and what’s best (and safest and healthiest) for you and your baby.
-Remember to talk with your caseworker and your doctor with any questions and concerns you may have about labor and delivery.
+Remember to talk with your caseworker and your doctor about any questions and concerns you may have about labor and delivery.